 - Set up your house so things you use every day are easily within reach.

-- Eat small meals and snacks that give you energy, but don't leave you feeling stuffed.
+- Eat small meals and snacks that give you energy, but do not leave you feeling stuffed.
 Large meals may make it harder for you to breathe.

 - Drink water or other liquids throughout the day.
-Six to eight cups a day is a good goal.
-Drinking plenty of fluids helps thin mucus so it’s easier to get rid of it.
+About 6 to 8 cups (1.5 to 2 liters) a day is a good goal.
+Drinking plenty of fluids helps thin mucus so it is easier to get rid of it.

 - Eat healthy proteins like low-fat milk and cheese, eggs, meat, fish, and nuts.

 - Eat healthy fats like olive or canola oils and soft margarine.
-Ask your doctor how much fat you should eat a day.
+Ask your provider how much fat you should eat a day.

 - Limit sugary snacks like cakes, cookies, and soda.

-- If needed, limit foods like beans, cabbage, and fizzy drinks if they make you feel gassy.
+- If needed, limit foods like beans, cabbage, and fizzy drinks if they make you feel full and gassy.

 - Lose weight gradually.